 To abandon sensual pleasures in the world.

-And hard to liberate are they in future time,
+And hard to liberate are they from future ones,

-Those who are niggardly, who hank after pleasures,
+Those who are wasteful, who chase after pleasures,

 Therefore should a person train,